LabNeuroCogDevel/MEG_Scripts/README.md

-You will need the following install.
+You will need the following installed.

 MNE http://martinos.org/mne/stable/index.html